davebraze/OtoP-2/readme.md

 	   1. same as for Grace.
 	   2. same as for Grace.

-       3. set up tasklist.txt: add "module load Langs/GCC/4.5.3;" in
-          front of each line in tasklist.txt
+       3. To set up tasklist.txt for use on Omega, add `module load Langs/GCC/4.5.3;` to the front of each line in tasklist.txt from Grace

         You can use a command like the following to automatically generate tasklist.txt: